UNDERSTANDING SKILLED BIRTH ATTENDANTS IN HAITI

 Midwives for Haiti is a registered nonprofit with several programs all working towards our mission of expanding skilled maternity care in Haiti.
 The Nadene Brunk Eads School is the central genesis of it all.

-During the 12 months of didactic and clinical training, our students master the skills required to provide prenatal care, postnatal care, deliveries, and other related community maternity health services.
-Following graduation they are prepared to take on a full range of skilled maternity care.
+During the 18 months of didactic and clinical training, our students master the skills required to provide prenatal care, postnatal care, deliveries, and other related community maternity health services.
+Following graduation they are prepared to take on a full range of skilled maternity care, as well as family planning.

 After graduation, we offer continuing education classes to all of our graduates to keep their knowledge and skills up to date.